Activating Hidden Teleportation Power: Theory and Experiment: Experimental demonstration

-\emph{Experimental demonstration.--} As an illustration, we experimentally prepare the rank-two states $\rho(q)$ for $q=\frac{1}{15}, \frac{2}{15},\ldots, \frac{10}{15}$ and demonstrate how local filtering can be applied on one side to boost its teleportation power.
-See \cref{Fig:exp_setup-simplified} for a summary of our experimental scheme and \cref{Fig:exp_setup} for the detailed experimental setup.
-To this end, we first generate polarization-entangled photon pairs via a periodically poled potassium titanyl phosphate (PPKTP) crystal in a Sagnac interferometer~\cite{Kim06}, which is bidirectionally pumped by an ultraviolet (UV) diode laser at 405~nm.
-Via quantum state tomography (QST), we find that the generated entangled state $\rho_{12}$ gives a fidelity of $0.954\pm0.003$ with respect to an ideal Bell pair $\ket{\Psi_2^{+}}_{12}=\frac{1}{\sqrt{2}}(\ket{H_1V_2}+\ket{V_1H_2})$, where the polarization $H$ (horizontal) and $V$ (vertical) encode, respectively, the state $\ket{0}$ and $\ket{1}$.
+Experimentally, we prepare two-qubit $\rho(q)$ for $q=\frac{1}{15}, \frac{2}{15},\ldots, \frac{10}{15}$ and demonstrate how one-side local filtering can be applied to boost its teleportation power. \cref{Fig:exp_setup}(a) summarizes our protocol and \cref{Fig:exp_setup}(b) shows the experimental setup (with no measurement at stage 1,1$^\prime$, nor $1^{\prime\prime}$).
+Polarization-entangled photon pairs are first generated via a periodically-poled potassium titanyl phosphate (PPKTP) crystal in a Sagnac interferometer~\cite{Kim06}, which is bidirectionally pumped by a 405nm ultraviolet diode laser.
+From quantum state tomography (QST), we estimate that the generated entangled state $\rho_{12}$ has a fidelity of $0.954\pm0.003$ with $\ket{\Psi_2^{+}}_{12}=\frac{1}{\sqrt{2}}(\ket{H}\ket{V}+\ket{V}\ket{H})$, where the $H$ (horizontal) and $V$ (vertical) polarization encode, respectively, $\ket{0}$ and $\ket{1}$.
+QST requires both photons to be measured in different bases, which we achieve by passing them through wave plates with the appropriate setting and a polarizing beam splitter (PBS) before detection.